 I've been shooting as a serious hobby since 2004, and began studying portraits/photoshoots in 2006.
 I have worked with dozens of models and makeup artists in Canada and the USA.
 Almost all of my past photoshoots are available here on my website, and my photoshoot profile on Model Mayhem™.

 I take photoshoot safety and comfort level very seriously.
 A model must feel safe and comfortable working with her photographer, MUA, shoot concept, and location.
-The same goes for me, I'm also concerned about my personal safety and protecting very expensive photo equipment, especially when travelling to unfamiliar places and meeting strangers.
+I'm equally concerned about our personal safety and protecting very expensive photo equipment, wardrobe, etc., in unfamiliar places and around strangers.

 Models are encouraged to consider the following to satisfy their comfort level that I behave professionally:

-My photos are usually portrait style, with a flavour of mainstream glamour, fashion, or lifestyle.
+Look at my portfolio, lol! :D My photos are usually portrait style, with a flavour of mainstream glamour, editorial fashion, lifestyle, or boudoir.
 I aim for appealing combinations of natural beauty, sexy, classy, playful, and sensual.
 I much prefer location shoots, especially outdoors, to studio shoots.
-I don't do "alternative" styles such as goth, rockabilly, or extensive body mods (tattoos, piercings, etc.).
+I'm generally not interested in dark / alt themes.

 At this time I'm not focussing on male models, family/children, group photos, weddings, or events.